 100% of all leftover edible food at our events will be redistributed to local charities to ensure none of it goes to waste.

-We will be supplying visitors with Low Ph soap for use in the showers when available.
+We will be supplying visitors with Low Ph soap for use at the sinks when available.

-We’ll also be working to minimise environmental impact and protect the natural world by using composting loos for future Scapa Fest.
+We’ll also be working to minimise environmental impact and protect the natural world by using composting loos now and for future Scapa Fest.